Gas Bottle Refilling – How to Fill Gas Bottle

 This is especially true in the warm Australian climate.

-The trained operators know all about the appropriate procedures.
 This includes personal protective equipment (PPE) to wear, static -free clothing, proper cylinder grounding, static electricity hazards, ignition sources, fire protection and more.

 Doing it incorrectly could result in cold burns (liquid LPG is -42°C), fire or even an explosion.
-In addition dangerous overfilling can occur.

 Just DON’T do it!

-- Outdoor Heater: Outdoor Gas Heaters – Patio Heater Guide - September 22, 2024
+- Outdoor Heaters: Outdoor Gas Heaters – Gas Patio Heater Guide - September 22, 2024

 - LPG Meaning – LPG Means: What Does LPG Stand For - August 31, 2024